Sale fans 13 in two-hitter, Red Sox beat Angels 3-0

+BOSTON (AP) — Red Sox ace Chris Sale and assistant pitching coach Brian Bannister logged long hours in the video room after Sale was lit up twice by the rival Yankees recently.

+With a few tweaks, the lanky left-hander was picture perfect Thursday night.
-BOSTON (AP) — Chris Sale righted himself and struck out 13 over eight two-hit innings, Sam Travis hit a two-run homer and the Boston Red Sox beat the Los Angeles Angels 3-0 on Thursday night.

-Sale (6-11) had allowed 14 runs over nine innings during his previous two starts, both against the rival New York Yankees.
-He carved up the Angels in his 13th outing with double-digit strikeouts this season.
+Sale righted himself and struck out 13 over eight innings of two-hit ball to lift Boston over the Los Angeles Angels 3-0.
+He had allowed 14 runs over nine innings during his previous two starts, both against New York, but he bounced back with his 13th double-digit strikeout game this season.

+“Just getting back to kind of what I was doing to make myself successful before all this,” Sale (6-11) said.
+“We spent a lot of time this week looking at some things.”

+Sale’s brilliance against the Angels merely lowered his season ERA to 4.41.

 The Red Sox had lost nine of 10 games, not including’s Wednesday’s contest against the Royals that was suspended in the 10th inning with the score tied at 4.
 Thursday’s game ran without issue and was over in a tidy 2 hours, 16 minutes.

-Boston entered six games back of the second AL wild card.
+Boston pulled within 5 1/2 games of the second AL wild card with Tampa Bay and Oakland idle.

+“We’ve got a lot of work to do ahead, so (we’re) looking forward to tomorrow,” said first baseman Sam Travis, who hit a go-ahead, two-run homer off starter Dillon Peters in the second inning.

 Angels star Mike Trout went 1 for 4 with three strikeouts a day after his 28th birthday.
-Los Angeles, which began the day 9 1/2 games out in the AL wild card, suffered its season-high seventh straight loss.
+Los Angeles, which fell 10 games out in the AL wild card, suffered its season-high seventh straight loss.

-Travis took starter Dillon Peters deep to dead center after J.D.
-Martinez singled to open the second inning.

-Sandy Leon tacked on a solo homer against Peters to lead off the fifth.

-Peters (2-1) gave up three runs and five hits and struck out eight over six innings.
+Sandy Leon tacked on a solo homer in the fifth against Peters (2-1), who gave up three runs and five hits while striking out eight over six innings.

-Brandon Workman worked a clean ninth with two strikeouts for his seventh save.
+“I made a couple mistakes,” Peters said.
+“You get beat out of the yard against this team.”

 Angels right fielder Kole Calhoun made a spectacular diving catch near Pesky Pole on a ball hit by Xander Bogaerts for the first out of the fourth inning, drawing “oohs” and “aahs” from the Fenway Park crowd.